jaison-lee/federated-learning/TP3/README.md

 3. How can a user define how a client should perform training?
 Is there any constraint on the name of the training function?

-$ \Rightarrow $ To define how a client perform training, user should implement local training steps in the client app under `train()` function and this function should be wrapped by a decorator `@app.train()`.
+=> To define how a client perform training, user should implement local training steps in the client app under `train()` function and this function should be wrapped by a decorator `@app.train()`.
 In addition to the `@app.train()` decorator, there is no special constraint on the function's name.
 However, naming `train()` is usually considered as best practice for naming convention in this case.

 4. What is the difference between implementing an  `@app.evaluate` function on a server and on a client?